Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization

+In order to test the reconstruction efficiency of our reconstruction process, we conduct comparative experiments against traditional volume-based methods \cite{isler2016information} on three toy objects (Stanford Bunny, Dragon, and Armadillo).
+We compare against various uncertainty policies including \textit{Occlusion-Aware} metrics, \textit{Average-Energy} metrics, as well as \textit{Random View} method.
+We visualize the reconstructed object model and compare the surface coverage as a function of $N_v$.

 We show the quantitative and qualitative evaluation results in Fig. \ref{fig:compare_result}.
-In the reconstructed meshes, we can see that our implicit surface models (extracted as mesh) have finer geometry and smoother surface than voxel representation.
-Quantitatively, we compare our method to traditional volume-based methods using candidate views, including occlusion-aware metrics and average-energy metrics, as well as a random selecting method.
-By evaluating the curve of surface coverage and entropy in the map, we find that our method achieves more efficient reconstruction than other methods.
+In the reconstructed meshes, we can see that our implicit surface models have finer geometry and smoother surface than voxel representation.
+By evaluating the curve of surface coverage, we find that our method achieves faster convergence and more efficient reconstruction than other methods.